 Hi!
-I’m Faith Gorsky, the writer, recipe developer, photographer, and food stylist behind Healthy Sweet Eats.
-(I also blog at An Edible Mosaic!)
+I’m Sarah Schiffer, the Dietitian, writer, recipe developer, photographer, and food stylist behind Healthy Sweet Eats.
 I've had the idea for Healthy Sweet Eats for a while now, but this site was finally born in 2014.

 Pull up a chair (and a spoon) and dig in.